IntelligentsystemlabTian/PestDet/README.md

 </details>

 ## Dataset
 We provide post-processed data for training and testing.
 The dataset is initially in VOC format and needs to be converted to YOLO format before use.
-Our dataset can be accessed via the following link: [PestDataset](https://github.com/IntelligentsystemlabTian/PestDataset) and [PestDataset](https://drive.google.com/drive/folders/1rX4IhiGVPDdAbeRZIUb_fhJ1vnnDCU0e?usp=sharing).
+All the datase are in the folder "PestDataset".

 Please make sure dataset with the following folder structure：
 <details>